adriennefranke/writingasongaweek/content/posts/why.md

 * * *

-If you'd like to keep up with this project, [sign up for my email newsletter](https://tinyletter.com/writingasongaweek).
-I send updates occasionally, but not enough to overwhelm your inbox!
+If you'd like to keep up with this project, [subscribe for email updates](https://tinyletter.com/writingasongaweek).
+I send the updates occasionally, but not enough to overwhelm your inbox!